Accenture/Mendix.CookieBar/README.md

 The configuration is divided into 4 sections: General Buttons Advanced Styling Advanced Settings

 The general section has the most important settings including banner content.
+Buttons section allows to manage content of "Accept" and "Decline" buttons.
+Advanced styling section allows to disable default styling and/or apply your own classes to contents of the bar.
+Advanced settings contain number of useful customization options.

 ## Properties